intel/neural-compressor/docs/mixed_precision.md

 The recently launched 3rd Gen Intel® Xeon® Scalable processor (codenamed Cooper Lake), featuring Intel® Deep Learning Boost, is the first general-purpose x86 CPU to support the bfloat16 format.
 Specifically, three new bfloat16 instructions are added as a part of the AVX512_BF16 extension within Intel Deep Learning Boost: VCVTNE2PS2BF16, VCVTNEPS2BF16, and VDPBF16PS.
 The first two instructions allow converting to and from bfloat16 data type, while the last one performs a dot product of bfloat16 pairs.
 Further details can be found in the [hardware numerics document](https://software.intel.com/content/www/us/en/develop/download/bfloat16-hardware-numerics-definition.html) published by Intel.

+Intel® Neural Compressor can support op-wise BF16 precision for TensorFlow and PyTorch now.
+With BF16 support, it can get a mixed precision model with acceptable accuracy and performance or others objective goals.
+This document will give a simple introduction of  BF16 convert transformation and how to use the BF16.

+## Tensorflow

 Intel has worked with the TensorFlow development team to enhance TensorFlow to include bfloat16 data support for CPUs.
 For more information about BF16 in TensorFlow, please read [Accelerating AI performance on 3rd Gen Intel® Xeon® Scalable processors with TensorFlow and Bfloat16](https://blog.tensorflow.org/2020/06/accelerating-ai-performance-on-3rd-gen-processors-with-tensorflow-bfloat16.html).

-Intel® Neural Compressor can support op-wise BF16 precision for TensorFlow now.
-With BF16 support, it can get a mixed precision model with acceptable accuracy and performance or others objective goals.
-This document will give a simple introduction of TensorFlow BF16 convert transformation and how to use the BF16.

-## BF16 Convert Transformation in TensorFlow
+### BF16 Convert Transformation in TensorFlow

 ![Mixed Precision](imgs/bf16_convert_tf.png "Mixed Precision Graph")

-### Three steps
+#### Three steps

 1. Convert to a `FP32 + INT8` mixed precision Graph